informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

  #### maxRelatedTablesOpen
  It defines maximum number of expanded related table on a page during initial loading.
 If related tables exceed this value then all of them shall be collapsed.
    - Type: Integer
-   - Default value: N/A
+   - Default behavior: all related tables will be expanded on load
    - Sample syntax:
      ```
      maxRelatedTablesOpen: 5
      ```

  #### showWriterEmptyRelatedOnLoad
  This property only applies to users with write permission to the main record being viewed.
 Set to `false` to hide all empty related tables on record page load ignoring the heuristics defined for writers.
 Set to `true` to show all empty related tables on record page load ignoring the heuristics.
-If `not defined`, the heuristics to show empty related tables based on the user being able to write to at least one of them will be used instead.
    - Type: Boolean
-   - Default value: N/A
+   - Default behavior: the heuristics to show empty related tables based on the user being able to write to at least one of them will be used
    - Sample syntax:
      ```
      showWriterEmptyRelatedOnLoad: false